ably/ably-go/README.md

 - Push Notification Target functional is not applicable for the SDK and thus not implemented.

-## Support and feedback
+## Support, feedback and troubleshooting

-Please visit https://knowledge.ably.com/ for access to our knowledgebase and to ask for any assistance.
+Please visit https://faqs.ably.com/ for access to our knowledgebase.
+If you require support, please visit https://ably.com/support to submit a support ticket.

 You can also view the [community reported Github issues](https://github.com/ably/ably-go/issues).